yuexiaofeng/yuexiaofeng.github.io/_posts/2021-04-09-good-enough.md

 Here's a [read](https://egyptonline.tripod.com/newton.htm) on the proof in case you're interested.
 It's also worth noting that Newton wasn't the first one who tried to represent π in infinite series, but the earlier ones converge too slow to be practically useful.
 Nowadays there're also other series formulas that yield faster convergence performance than his.

-As an anecdote, once upon a time, there were some thoughtful [US lawmakers in Indiana](https://www.mentalfloss.com/article/30214/new-math-time-indiana-tried-change-pi-32) who tried to make our lives easier by mandating the value of π to be `3.2`, cuz that value should be good enough.
+As an anecdote, once upon a time, there were some thoughtful [US lawmakers in Indiana](https://www.mentalfloss.com/article/30214/new-math-time-indiana-tried-change-pi-32) who tried to make our lives easier by mandating the value of π to be `3.2`, cuz they must've believed the value of `3.2` should be good enough.
 I totes get that, why all the hassle right? :D

 ## So What Is Good Enough